YEAST: Yet Another Sequential Test: Validation Using Real-World Data: a Semi-Synthetic Experiment

 \textbf{mSPRT} The mixture sequential probability ratio test \cite{Robins1970,Lindon22}.
 We set the tuning parameter of the method to 11, 25, and 100 and denote the corresponding versions as mSRTphi11, mSRTphi25, and mSRTphi50.

 \textbf{GAVI} The generalization of the always valid inference, as proposed in~\cite{Howard2021}.
 As in~\cite{SSe:23}, we set the numerator of parameter $\rho$ of the method to 250, 500, and 750 and denote the corresponding instances of the method by GAVI250, GAVI500, and GAVI750, respectively.
+We also included GAVI with the tuning parameter $\rho$ set to 10,000 (the default setting used by Eppo).